-After engine wash ( 2.4l at ) car start to rattel when i accelerate
+After engine wash ( 2.4l AT Hyundai ) 2004 car start to rattel when I accelerate

 NEVER, I repeat NEVER wash an engine on a late model car.
 The engine compartment is just full of modules and computers that can get ruined.
 You probably have something still wet or damaged.